Madhu Rye: Plays

 Koi Pan Ek Phool Nu Naam Bolo To (Tell Me the Name of a Flower, 1968), Kumar ni Agashi (The Terrace, 1975) and Aapne Club ma Malya Hata, Pankor Nake Jaake, Sura Ane Shatrujeet are his plays.
-Koipan Ek Phoolnu Naam Bolo To was translated into fourteen languages, and broadcast by the All India Radio and adapted as a telefilm by Ketan Mehta for Doordarshan.
+Koi pan Ek Phoolnu Naam Bolo To was translated into fourteen languages, and broadcast by the All India Radio and adapted as a telefilm by Ketan Mehta for Doordarshan.
 It was a meta-theatrical murder mystery.
 Yogesh Patelnu Vevishal is an adaptation of his novel Kimball Ravenswood.
 His later plays were performed by the Indian National Theatre, directed by Pravin Joshi.
 His play Kumar Ni Agashi created a sensation in the field of Gujarati theatre.
 It was about repressed sexuality in upper middle class society.

 Ashwatthama (1973), Aapnu Evun (2005) and Kanta Kahe are collections of one-act plays including some absurd plays.
 Aakanth (1974) is a collection of selected twenty-three plays with novel ideas from more than fifty plays by various writers which were written during the activities of Aakanth Sabarmati.
 Mrs Moorthy was his first English language play.
 His one act play Ashwatthama was once a popular entry in college competitions along with his other one act plays.
 His play Sura ane Shatrujeet is sporadically performed by amateur groups in Gujarat and Mumbai.

 He has also adapted various plays into Gujarati including: George Bernard Shaw's Pygmalion and its musical adaptation My Fair Lady as a musical Santu Rangilee (1976), Friedrich Dürrenmatt's The Visit as Sharat and Anthony Shaffer's Sleuth as Khelando.
 These all adaptations earned him wide acclaim.
 His Gujarati adaptation of Dale Wasserman's play One Flew Over the Cuckoo's Nest (based on Ken Kesey's 1962 novel of the same name) was mildly successful.